milind-windsurf/pensando-elk/docs/setup.rst

 Setup
 ======================

-The Elastiflow visualizations require that they are manually loaded.
+The index-patterns, visualizations and dashboards require that they are manually loaded.
 To do this, in the Kibana UI:

 1.)
 Click the "Hamburger Menu" button in the top left corner and under **Management** select "Stack Management"